falixchong/cp4i-praticum-event-stream/FWDMSG.md

 ![ACE Toolkit App Forward MQ Message Step 11](images/2022-07-11_09-23-03.png)

 12. As a result a new tab is open with the CSV schema. *Save* your progress, expand the *Record* and modify the *fields* to provide more meaningful names.
 You can use the following values as reference.
-On ce you are done close the tab.
+Once you are done close the tab.

 Field Name | Value
 ---------|-------